 Varying your hairstyle is one of the most affordable and simple ways to change the look of your dress.

 Altering your hair allows you to change the feel and style of your dress easily.
 Play around with a few of your favorites to pull more looks out of it.
-However always ensure that the hairstyle you choose in the end will match your dress, in particular, it's neckline.
+However, always ensure that the hairstyle you choose in the end will match your dress, in particular, the neckline.

 Can you wear a bandage or bodycon dress more casually during the day?
 Of course, you can.
 Here are some great ideas about how to do just this.

 Dress your favorite bandage dress down by adding layers.
 If you pull a cropped tank over it or sling on a blazer or denim jacket, it will feel more daytime.
 Wearing your dress over a pair of tights is a great option.
 Try a combination of tights and jacket for an edgy but relaxed daytime look.

 The shoes you wear can make or break your daytime look.
 If you have a shorter skirt, go for flatter shoes.
 Think ballet pumps or flat-heeled knee-length boots.
 If you have a longer length dress, wear a fun, flirty daytime wedge for a more vintage or rockabilly look.

 Accessories are essential when creating a daytime look.
 Scarves or wraps break necklines fantastically and cover-up curves for a modest daytime look.
 Chunky jewelry and earrings are exceptional for creating a playful or funky feel.